 He laughed, a deep, sexy laugh.
 I registered my recognition of it in surprise.
 I’d always assumed that life after death would be distinctly lacking in sexuality.

 ‘Why?’ he asked me simply.
 If I’d had cheeks I would have blushed.
-After all, I shouldn’t be having these thoughts, I was a married woman, I reminded myself.
+After all, I shouldn’t be having these thoughts, I was a married woman.

 ‘No, you’re not a married woman.
 Simon is a widower, remember?
 If he’s no longer married, then neither are you.’

 Weird.
-Very, very weird.
+That was very, very weird.
 I’d felt momentarily disloyal to Simon, but if Simon was a widower, then what did that make me?

 ‘John?’
 I called, panicking as before.

-‘It’s okay,’ he reassured me softly, but from up ahead.
+‘It’s okay,’ he reassured me softly, but from further ahead.
 ‘We’re nearly there.
-Be careful what you think.’
+Just… Be careful what you think.’

 ‘What?’
 Immediately I felt alarmed.
 ‘Why?
 John, where are we?
 What’s going to happen?
 I don’t want to be dead!’